NikolaiGerasimov/NikolaiGerasimov.github.io/_posts/2022-10-31-my-new-post.md

 ## Installation process

 1. If you don't already have one, open a (free) [**GitHub**](https://github.com/) account.
 GitHub will be used both for version control and for hosting your website.
-2. The next steps are related to getting **Jekyll** up and runninn.
+2. The next steps are related to getting **Jekyll** up and running.
 They are based on the Jekyll documentation which can be found [here](https://jekyllrb.com/docs/installation/macos/).
 The steps are repeated below (with some additional explanations).
     - Install Homebrew (if you don't already have it) by typing the following into your terminal:

         ```terminal